The Simplest Form of the Lorentz Transformations: Space described by Vectors

 Surprisingly enough, the conventional rotation matrices ${\bf Q}_k$ are not directly used to describe the motion of rigid bodies in $3$-dimensional space.
-Instead, most textbooks suggest the use of Euler angles.
+Instead, most textbooks recommend the use of Euler angles.
 The Euler angles are a powerful tool, but again are not simple or intuitive: Greiner for instance explains these angles with three figures~\cite{Greiner}.
-Even though the human mind is trained to grasp 3-dimensional situations, when it comes to real calculations, 3-dimensional space seems remarkably tedious.
+Even though the human mind is trained to grasp 3-dimensional situations, when it comes to real calculations, 3-dimensional space is remarkably tedious.
 This becomes even worse when Lorentz boosts and electromagnetic fields are considered as we shall see in Sec.~\ref{sec_boost}.

-In the Hamiltonian Clifford algebra (HCA) that we suggest, unit ``vectors'' are represented by real $4\times 4$-matrices $\y_k$ and the rotation of an arbitrary vector ${\bf x}=x\,\y_1+y\,\y_2+z\,\y_3$ around an arbitrary direction is generated by this same ``direction'' \begeq {\bf w}=\w_x\,\y_7+\w_y\,\y_8+\w_z\,\y_9 \endeq applied to ${\bf x}$ in the form of a similarity transformation \begeq {\bf\tilde x}={\bf R}\,{\bf x}\,{\bf R}^{-1} \endeq One should not be confused by the wording of ``vector'' and ``matrix''.
+In the Hamiltonian Clifford algebra (HCA) suggested here, unit ``vectors'' are represented by real $4\times 4$-matrices $\y_k$ and the rotation of an arbitrary vector ${\bf x}=x\,\y_1+y\,\y_2+z\,\y_3$ around an arbitrary direction is generated by this same ``direction'' \begeq {\bf w}=\w_x\,\y_7+\w_y\,\y_8+\w_z\,\y_9 \endeq applied to ${\bf x}$ in the form of a similarity transformation \begeq {\bf\tilde x}={\bf R}\,{\bf x}\,{\bf R}^{-1} \endeq One should not be confused by the wording of ``vector'' and ``matrix''.
 In the CVF, a ``vector'' is formally a column ``matrix''.
-In the approach suggested here, a ``vector'' also has the form of a matrix, but not of a column matrix, but of a real $4\times 4$ matrix.
-This matrix may contain more information than that of a single column-``vector''.
-The $4\times 4$ ``unit'' matrices, which we refer to, form a universal system that allows to (de-) compose specific types of square matrices.
-Specifically it can be shown that any real $2^m\times 2^m$-matrix can be decomposed into a system (group) of ``unit'' matrices which is the representation of a Clifford algebra, which will be explained below in Sec.~\ref{sec_matrixrep}.
+In the approach suggested here, a ``vector'' has the algebraic form of a matrix, not of a column matrix, but of a real $4\times 4$ matrix.
+This matrix may contain more information than that of a single column-``vector'' and, as we shall show, it can be used to represent the structure of space-time and (quantum-) electrodynamics.
+Mathematically $4\times 4$ matrices can be used to represent specific Clifford algebras.
+But in case of matrices of dimension $2^N\times 2^N$, the reverse is true as well: Such matrices can always be represented in terms of Clifford algebras.
+This means that any real $2^N\times 2^N$-matrix can be expressed as a weighted sum of rather simple elementary matrices.
+We shall explain this in more detail in Sec.~\ref{sec_matrixrep}.